-With over 25% of employees turning to their employers for mental health support, more and more companies are providing access to convenient, virtual mental health care.
-This trend shows no sign of slowing, with mental health benefits becoming a must-have for top companies to attract and retain talent, especially for employees who are starting and raising their families.
+50 million Americans live with mental illness, yet over half of them do not have the mental health coverage to receive care and treatment they need.
+To combat the urgent need for better support, more health plans and companies are providing access to convenient, virtual mental health benefits.
+This trend shows no sign of slowing.
+Mental health benefits are a must-have for top companies to attract and retain talent, especially for employees who are starting and raising their families.

-How can you ensure the mental health support you’re offering parents and parents-to-be not only meets the moment but also improves overall health outcomes and lowers costs?
-The key lies in providing specialized mental health care.
+How can you ensure the mental health benefits offered to parents and parents-to-be improves overall health outcomes and lowers costs?
+The key lies in providing expanding specialized mental health care.
 Here’s how it makes a difference.

 Improving health outcomes for birthing parents & babies

 While up to one in five birthing parents experience perinatal mood and anxiety disorders (PMADs), they are the most underdiagnosed, untreated, and common complication of childbirth.
 PMADs are associated with poor overall health outcomes for new parents and babies, which can drive up healthcare costs.

 For instance, pregnant people who experience perinatal mood and anxiety disorders are more likely to deliver preterm or by C-section, which carry significantly higher costs, and people who experience postpartum depression incur 90% higher healthcare costs than those who don’t.
 Ensuring birthing parents have access to mental health specialists who support common mental health concerns like postpartum depression is critical to filling these gaps and lowering costs.